-Carpooling is a great option, especially if you do not own a car, if it’s possible this can be part of your safety plan.
-It was a blessing that some people where able to walk up on someone with extra space, but so many where not as lucky.
-It’s imperative that you speak with someone months prior to hurricane season about riding with them.
+Carpooling is a great option, especially if you do not own a car if it’s possible this can be part of your safety plan.
+It was a blessing that some people were able to walk up on someone with extra space, but so many were not as lucky.
+It’s imperative that you speak with someone months before hurricane season about riding with them.
 You may be asked to assist with driving and a contribution to gas.
 Even though it’s an emergency, some may not feel comfortable with riding with a stranger, no matter how dire the need.
 Giving a stranger, even if you live on the same block and know nothing of this neighbor, he or she is still a stranger and allowing this person to be in your personal space with your loved ones may not be wise or safe.
 That’s why it’s important to know your neighbors, no matter where you live.

-I have spoken about the lack of non New Orleanians not speaking, which is a big part of New Orleans culture and most will state they moved here, because they “love the culture aka the people,” I really need y’all to behave as such.
+I have spoken about the lack of non-New Orleanians not speaking, which is a big part of New Orleans culture and most will state they moved here because they “love the culture aka the people,” I really need y’all to behave as such.
 You may be that neighbor who needs help, but no one in the neighborhood knows squat about you except that you are a “transplant” and you can’t get mad, sad and pissed, because we feel that way, you’re the one making it as such.
-We are a cultural of people who love to live as a village, black or white we want to feel like a family unit.
+We are a culture of people who love to live as a village, black or white we want to feel like a family unit.
 Get to know your neighbors before the hurricane, well any emergency hits the city.
 Neighborhood associations should have meetings about what we should do as a neighborhood if we are hot by a hurricane, go to those meetings.
 If there’s nothing on “Hurricane preparedness” hey lets put it on the list.
 Last, but not least, trade information, it doesn’t have to be your phone number, but at least exchange names, “Hey, I’m Nola in the white house with green trim, I’m part of a New Orleans Neighborhood Facebook Group Page, you should join too.”
-That would be a great way of at least knowing who is who and at least in the internet world you can get to know your neighbors.
+That would be a great way of at least knowing who is who and at least in the internet world, you can get to know your neighbors.

-I feel a panic attack coming on right now thinking that it may be my fate one day, because financial difficulties come at the worse of times.
+I feel a panic attack coming on right now thinking that it may be my fate one day because financial difficulties come at the worse of times.
 If you’re unable to afford to evacuate; I would like for you to choose your life and I will do the same.
-If you’re worried about your pets I was told that there are safe shelters that allow you to have your pet with.
+If you’re worried about your pets, I was told that there are safe shelters that allow you to have your pet with.
 I’ll try my best to find that link.
 If you can try not to worry too much, put your focus on being prepared.

 My Daddy told me at 17 years old, “Look, Deatra you are not to live in a constant state of emergency” I just wanted some money and new clothes, that right there went over my head and finally resonated with me in my late 30s.
 Let’s not live in a state of emergency after today, let get to planning and saving for those rainy days too.
-I know I’m quick to go shopping and go on vacation, but right now I’m committed to being responsible and learning from not only my experiences, but as I tell my girls “watch me, hear me and learn from me, be better than me.”
+I know I’m quick to go shopping and go on vacation, but right now I’m committed to being responsible and learning from not only my experiences but as I tell my girls “watch me, hear me and learn from me, be better than me.”
 I have been watching some wonderful women over the years and even now.
 I desire to fulfill the legacy my Momo started.
 I’m learning and listening to all of the fabulous women in my life.
-I’m hoping that by reading my writings that you can not only learn about New Orleans, but what it takes to survive the Hurricane named LIFE.
-You all inspire me to be greater, to not only tell you all what’s hot and popping in New Orleans, but y’all give me the platform to tell my real-life NOLA Life story or as my BFF refers to my world as “Surviving the Life of a NOLA Chic.
-One thing I know for sure we all are guarantee a life storms, hurricanes, tornadoes and earth quakes that will split us off, leaving us crushed, bleeding and broken in the organ that keeps us alive and some believe it’s the place when love lives, the heart.
+I’m hoping that by reading my writings that you can not only learn about New Orleans but what it takes to survive the Hurricane named LIFE.
+You all inspire me to be greater, to not only tell you all that’s hot and popping in New Orleans but y’all give me the platform to tell my real-life NOLA Life story or as my BFF refers to my world as “Surviving the Life of a NOLA Chic.
+One thing I know for sure we all are guaranteed a life storms, hurricanes, tornadoes, and earthquakes that will split us off, leaving us crushed, bleeding and broken in the organ that keeps us alive and some believe it’s the place when love lives, the heart.

-We can start by fighting for the culture aka the people, the ones whose lives were lost and forever changed not just from Hurricane Katrina, but from the thieves in greasy palms, fancy expensive suits and heels, the people hiding behind masks and the storms of the past and the storms to come.
+We can start by fighting for the culture aka the people, the ones whose lives were lost and forever changed not just from Hurricane Katrina, but from the thieves in greasy palms, fancy expensive suits, and heels, the people hiding behind masks and the storms of the past and the storms to come.

-The truth is the TIPS on How To Survive in New Orleans, no matter the Hurricane or Storm that will save your LIFE will not come from FEMA, Red Cross, The Governor, but from the REAL CULTURAL AMBASSADORS who actual survived one of the worst natural disasters in the United States.
+The truth is the TIPS on How To Survive in New Orleans, no matter the Hurricane or Storm that will save your LIFE will not come from FEMA, Red Cross, The Governor, but from the REAL CULTURAL AMBASSADORS who actually survived one of the worst natural disasters in the United States.
 New Orleanians not only survived Hurricane Katrina, but the People of New Orleans survived and will continue to survive the political corruption that comes with life in the NOLA.

 “The city that care forgot.”
-I know New Orleans, NOLA not only cares about NOLA, but loves New Orleans, because the People of New Orleans are New Orleans.
-I’ll say this and let y’all go, if you really want to LIVE, you really want to ENJOY LIFE in New Orleans you must develop a relationship with the LOCALS.
+I know New Orleans, NOLA not only cares about NOLA but loves New Orleans, because the People of New Orleans are New Orleans.
+I’ll say this and let y’all go if you really want to LIVE, you really want to ENJOY LIFE in New Orleans you must develop a relationship with the LOCALS.

-If you need Tips on Hurricane preparedness, Tips on Real Life in New Orleans beyond the French Quarter ask the NOLA and you can not find her in Google Only a New Orleanian can look past the neglect of the Government and continue to have a loving relationship with the city.
+If you need Tips on Hurricane preparedness, Tips on Real Life in New Orleans beyond the French Quarter ask the NOLA, and you can not find her in Google Only a New Orleanian can look past the neglect of the Government and continue to have a loving relationship with the city.
 This is the easy part “Preparing,” but seriously once you see the water rising is when it’s time to “Boot Up or Shut Up.”
 Do not let the media distract you with the crime in a city that’s nowhere near the census stats Pre hurricane Katrina.
 I’m asking the People of NOLA and the world to watch how the government RESPONDS to the People of NOLA.

 To all who endured, suffered, lives forever changed and lost their lives to any disaster, please know my heart goes out to you.
 Thank you for showing the world that in spite of the blows from Mother Nature, the blind eyes and turned heads of people in power, I’m honored and inspired through your lives.
 As each day turns to-night, I’m praying for healing and restoration.
-And I know first hand from the loss of my loved one and those who survived the effects of Hurricane Katrina there’s no amount of money that will ever help you recover the emotional, physical and spiritual loss, but I personally feel more should have and should be done.
+And I know first hand from the loss of my loved one and those who survived the effects of Hurricane Katrina no amount of money will ever help you recover the emotional, physical and spiritual loss, but I personally feel more should have and should be done.
 I believe that you all are OWED more than what FEMA and Road Home threw at you, like a cheap pair of beads and then stole it away…

 WE ARE NEW ORLEANS, please do not forget about the PEOPLE!